Doctorate in Psychology Programs (PsyD) in Missouri

-The Doctor of Psychology, abbreviated ‘PsyD, Psy D, or Psy.D. is an applied, clinically-focused doctorate degree somewhat like an MD in medicine.
-Earning a PsyD degree typically prepares a graduate to fulfill the educational requirements for state licensure; licensure is a requirement for use of the title “psychologist” in many states.
+The Doctor of Psychology, abbreviated ‘PsyD, Psy D, or Psy.D. is an applied, clinically focused doctorate degree somewhat like an MD in medicine.
+Earning a degree from a PsyD program typically prepares a graduate to fulfill the educational requirements for state licensure; licensure is a requirement for use of the title “psychologist” in many states.
 Psychologists often study the human brain, cognitive functions, emotional and social behaviors through various techniques and interventions.

 Many people ask: Is a PsyD better than a PhD?
-In terms of potentially counseling clients and practicing in a clinical setting, both the Psy D and the PhD Psychology degrees have equal status and function about the same.
-Ultimately, your decision may boil down to whether you prefer to learn in a hands-on clinical setting or to conduct research.
+In terms of potentially counseling clients and practicing in a clinical setting, both the PsyD and PhD in Psychology have about equal status.
+Ultimately, your decision may boil down to whether you prefer to learn in a hands on clinical setting or to conduct research.
 Students who earn their PsyD may go down the path of psychologist while a PhD may lead more to research based work.

 The admission requirements for each psychology school and doctor of psychology program may differ.
 Some schools may choose candidates that they feel ‘fit’ their schools’ mission in terms of clinical and research experiences.
 You are always advised to check with the requirements of the specific schools on your list.
 Potential admission requirements may include: